We will use the letter "d" preceding a variable to mean that the variable's value "varies a little bit".

 Between 1990 to 2003, the concentration of carbon monoxide in the atmosphere decreased at a constant rate of 0.248 parts per million per year.
 What does this mean for the carbon monoxide concentration over a given interval of time in years between 1990 and 2003?

 Between 1980 and 2004, the number of Medicare enrollees increased at a constant rate of 0.554 million people per year.
 Given some duration of time in years between 1980 and 2004, what will the result be for the number of Medicare enrollees?

 A cyclist travels a long stretch of road at a constant speed of 18.4 mph.

-Determine which of the following tables represent a constant rate of change of x with respect to y.
-For those tables that do, state any assumptions you must make to claim that x varies at a constant rate with respect to y.
+Determine which of the following tables' entries are consistent with a claim that x changes at a constant rate with respect to y.
+State any assumptions you must make to claim that x, in fact, varies at a constant rate with respect to y.

 Two planes took off simultaneously from Phoenix to fly 1870 miles to New York City, flying parallel paths.
 One plane flew at a constant speed of 510 miles/hour.
 The second plane at first flew at a constant speed of 420 mi/hr for 3.2 hours.